 This article thoroughly explains Qualified Settlement Funds (QSF), their legislative background, functioning, advantages, and potential disadvantages.
 Learn more about QSFs here.

 Qualified Settlement Funds first emerged as part of the Tax Reform Act of 1986.
-Initially, the law introduced Designated Settlement Funds (DSFs), designed for insurance companies to deposit money to settle claims.
+Initially, the law introduced Designated Settlement Funds (DSFs), designed for insurance companies to transfer money to settle claims.
 However, DSFs had limited applicability and flexibility, leading to the introduction of Qualified Settlement Funds in 1993 through Treasury regulations.
-Unlike DSFs, QSFs have broader applications and increased flexibility, making them a popular choice in all tort litigation and other cases, whether complex or simple.
+Unlike DSFs, QSFs have broader applications and increased flexibility, making them a popular choice in all tort litigation and other cases, whether complex or straightforward.

 Once the defendant is released from the case, the QSF allows for the resolution of post-litigation issues.
 These can include allocation of settlement amounts between different plaintiffs, negotiation of liens, and planning for the settlement’s financial impact.
-The QSF acts as a temporary holding tank for the settlement proceeds until all allocation issues are resolved, and all funds are disbursed.
+The 468B fund acts as a temporary holding tank for the settlement proceeds until all allocation issues are resolved, and all funds are disbursed.

 There are several advantages to using a QSF in a litigation settlement: